Steve Allen: Television

 After CBS radio gave Allen a weekly prime time show, CBS television believed he could be groomed for national television stardom and gave him his first network show.
 The Steve Allen Show premiered at 11 a.m. on Christmas Day, 1950, and was later moved to a thirty-minute, early evening slot.
 The new show required him to relocate, with his family, from Los Angeles to New York.
 It ran until 1952, after which CBS tried several different formats to showcase Allen's talent.

 He achieved national attention in early January 1951, when he was pressed into last-minute service to guest host the hugely popular Arthur Godfrey's Talent Scouts when Godfrey was unable to appear.
 He turned one of Godfrey's live Lipton tea and soup commercials upside down, preparing tea and instant soup on camera, then pouring both into Godfrey's iconic ukulele.
 With the audience (including Godfrey, watching from Miami) laughing uproariously and thoroughly entertained, Allen gained major plaudits both as a comedian and as a host.
 Variety magazine editors who had seen the show wrote, "One of the most hilarious one-man comedy sequences projected over the TV cameras in many a day ...
 The guy's a natural for the big time."

+Leaving CBS, Allen briefly hosted a talent-competition program on ABC called Talent Patrol in the first months of 1953.

-Allen also was a regular on the popular panel television game show What's My Line? from 1953 to 1954, and returned frequently as a panelist until the series ended in 1967.
-He was a celebrity contestant on June 19, 1966, when the blindfolded panel failed to guess his line, selling motorcycles; Allen at the time was co-owner of a Los Angeles dealership selling Honda motorcycles.
+At the same time, he became a regular on the popular panel television game show What's My Line? from January 1953, substituting for the suspended Hal Block, and replacing Block by March.
+He continued on the show until 1954, and returned frequently as a panelist until the series ended in 1967.
+He once appeared as a regular contestant on June 19, 1966, but the panel failed to guess his line, which was selling motorcycles; Allen at the time was co-owner of a Los Angeles dealership selling Honda motorcycles.
 Those introducing him as a panelist sometimes jokingly called him the son of panelist Fred Allen, but the two men were unrelated.
 He also revived and popularized the question "Is it bigger than a breadbox?" while trying to guess the products associated with What's My Line? contestants.